 Housing Sector Opportunities

-It was estimated by the World Bank that restoring Libya’s infrastructure will cost US$ 200 billion over the next 10 years.
-A peace settlement in Libya could lead to a rebound in oil output and exports, which would improve the fiscal deficit and current account imbalances, and allow Libya to address housing shortages and economic development.
+It was estimated by the World Bank that restoring Libya’s infrastructure will cost US$200 billion over the next ten years.
+A peace settlement in Libya could lead to a rebound in oil outputs and exports, which would improve the fiscal deficit and current account imbalances, and allow Libya to address housing shortages and economic development.
+According to African Economic outlook, the GDP is projected for -4.9 percent in 2017 and -3 percent in 2018 due to projected oil prices and anticipated recovery of crude oil production to 900 000 bpd from under 400 000 bpd in 2016.